mongerinc/search-request/README.md

    $databaseQuery->take($request->getLimit())->skip($request->getSkip());
 ```

-The unlimited feature is only a falg.
+The unlimited feature is only a flag.
 Your database query applier must check for this with the `isUnlimited()` method to support this feature.

 #### Filtering